 The Company's continuing operations are dependent upon its ability to raise capital and generate positive cash flow from operations.
-At September 30, 2018, the Company had working capital of \$824,357 and an accumulated deficit of \$16,154,790.
+At December 31, 2018, the Company had working capital deficiency of \$80,804 and an accumulated deficit of \$17,070,524.
 These consolidated condensed interim financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
 The continuation of the Company as a going concern is dependent on future cash flows from operations including the successful sale and manufacture of electric buses to achieve a profitable level of operations and obtaining necessary financing to fund ongoing operations.
-To this end, the Company has now delivered and received payment for all-electric buses to customers, has a backlog of orders for delivery, and has arranged for a \$3 million line of credit to meet funding requirements.
+To this end, the Company has now delivered and received payment for all-electric buses to customers, has a backlog of orders for delivery, and has a \$5 million line of credit with \$1,612,473 available to be drawn to meet funding requirements.
 The Company's ability to achieve these objectives is subject to material uncertainty which may cast significant doubt upon the Company's ability to continue as a going concern.